Sushant-Kumar-Sinha/PhishShield/README.md

 # On macOS/Linux:
 source venv/bin/activate

-pip install -r requirements.txt
+1. pip install -r requirements.txt
 2. Run the Backend ServerStart your FastAPI unified server locally:Bashpython backend/main.py Access the local threat intelligence dashboard at: http://localhost:8000/dashboard
-3. Load the Chrome ExtensionOpen Google Chrome and navigate to chrome://extensions/.Enable Developer mode using the toggle switch in the top-right corner.Click the Load unpacked button in the top-left corner.Select your project's extension/ folder.
+3. Load the Chrome ExtensionOpen Google Chrome and navigate to chrome://extensions/.
+4. Enable Developer mode using the toggle switch in the top-right corner.
+5. Click the Load unpacked button in the top-left corner.
+6. Select your project's extension/ folder.

 📜 LicenseDistributed under the MIT License.
 See the LICENSE file for more details.